Most recent update of this page: September 23, 2015

 associates of Kopitke's museum board include: Jay Kim (first chairman of the board), Casey K. Choi of

 Hawaii (former chairman of the board--now has nothing to do with the museum), Francis Pacheco of Hilo,

 Hawaii (former chairman of the board).
 KWE is currently seeking the names of other board members or

 - On the Public Domain Television Shows website at

 http://www.topiclink.com.
 Kopitke left a message (January 4, 2005) on the site bulletin board stating he was making a movie about

 the Korean War.

-- Kopitke and his family now live in an apartment in the former Nelson High School building, 380 South
+- Kopitke and his family at one time lived in an apartment in the former Nelson High School building, 380 South

 reportedly being paid by private donations and by the City of Nelson.